Olympic figure skater Adam Rippon has found love with Jussi-Pekka Kajaala from Finland

 In March, Adam received HRC’s Visibility Award from fellow gay Olympian Gus Kenworthy.

 The out gay figure skater became our hero during the Olympics, both for his achievements on the ice and for standing up for gay rights.

 Adam did not only bring back the bronze medal from the Olympics, he also put a powerful spotlight on the current administration’s anti-gay politics by publicly criticizing Vice President Mike Pence.

-At a gala dinner in Los Angeles on Saturday, gay skier Gus Kenworthy presented Adam with the Human Rights Campaign Visibility Award.
+At a gala dinner in Los Angeles, gay skier Gus Kenworthy presented Adam with the Human Rights Campaign Visibility Award.